whiteclarkegroup/liquibase-linter/website/docs/custom-reporters.md

 ---

-While Liquibase Linter has some good core reporters, you may have a use case that's particular to your project and wouldn't make sense as a core rule.
+While Liquibase Linter has some good core reporters, you may have a use case that's particular to your project and wouldn't make sense as a core reporter.

 Fortunately it's trivial to implement custom reporters and apply them in your own project; you just need to write a Java class implementing the reporting interface and do a little configuration.